Skip to main content

 Share:

-Nail technology is one of the fastest-growing beauty careers in Virginia — and the data, the demand, and the earning potential all point to 2026 being one of the best years to enter the field.
+Nail technology (NO FINANCIAL AID FOR THIS PROGRAM) is one of the fastest-growing beauty careers in Virginia — and the data, the demand, and the earning potential all point to 2026 being one of the best years to enter the field.
 Whether you’re exploring a first career or making a change, nail tech offers a clear, affordable, and fast path to becoming a licensed professional in a trade that isn’t going anywhere.
 Apply to AVI Career Training’s Nail Technician program today and you could be licensed in as few as 8 weeks.

 Key Takeaways